hirasso/wp-sync-deploy/README.md

 ## Prerequesites

 - [WP-CLI](https://wp-cli.org/) installed on your **local machine**.
 On the remote server, wp-sync-deploy takes care of installing WP-CLI automatically.
-- A WordPress directory structure similar to this (adjustable through a `wp-sync-deploy.env` file):
+- A WordPress directory structure similar to this (adjustable through a `.env.wp-sync-deploy` file):

 ```shell
 .